vercel/next.js/readme.md

 The second `as` parameter for `push` and `replace` is an optional _decoration_ of the URL.
 Useful if you configured custom routes on the server.

-_Note: in order to programmatically change the route without triggering navigation and component-fetching, use [`withRouter`](#using-a-higher-order-component) to inject `props.router` in your component and use `props.router.push` and `props.router.replace` within the component_

 ##### With URL object
 You can use an URL object the same way you use it in a `<Link>` component to `push` and `replace` an URL.